NorseDreki/dogcat/.github/PULL_REQUEST_TEMPLATE.md

+# Thanks for your contribution 🎉

-## Description
+## Summary of changes

-Please provide a summary of the changes made and include the relevant context and motivation.
-Mention any dependencies that are required for this change.
+Please provide a summary of the changes you've made, and don't forget to include the context and motivation behind them.
+If there are any dependencies required for this change, do mention them.

-Resolves # (issue)

-## Type of Change

-Please delete options that are not relevant and add any that are missing.

-- [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
-- [ ] Refactoring (non-breaking change)
-- [ ] Breaking change (fix or feature that would cause existing functionality to change)
+Fixes #[issue number]

 ## Testing

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Also, detail any relevant test configuration.
+Please describe the tests you ran to verify your changes.
+Also, provide instructions so we can reproduce them.
+Don't forget to detail any relevant test configuration.

-- [ ] Test A
-- [ ] Test B

 ## Checklist

-If you're unsure about any of these, don't hesitate to ask.
-We're here to help!

-- [ ] My code follows the style guidelines of this project
+Before you submit your pull request, please make sure you've checked off all the following points:

-- [ ] I have performed a self-review of my own code
+- [ ] I have acknowledged the [Code of Conduct](https://github.com/NorseDreki/dogcat/blob/main/CODE_OF_CONDUCT.md).
-- [ ] I have commented on my code, particularly in hard-to-understand areas
-- [ ] I have made corresponding changes to the documentation
+- [ ] I have read the [Contributing Guidelines](https://github.com/NorseDreki/dogcat/blob/main/CONTRIBUTING.md).
-- [ ] My changes generate no new warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have signed the [Contributor's License Agreement](https://cla.developers.google.com/about/google-individual).
-- [ ] New and existing unit tests pass locally with my changes
-- [ ] I have read the [contributing guidelines](https://github.com/NorseDreki/dogcat/blob/main/.github/CONTRIBUTING.md)
+- [ ] I have updated the CHANGELOG.md with a description of the change, following the [Keep a Changelog](https://keepachangelog.com/) style.

+Thank you for your hard work! 🙌